 Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine other close relatives that were living within the family unit at the time that circumstances surrounding the mass influx of displaced persons unfolded and who were wholly or mainly dependent at the time.
-Third-country nationals and stateless persons beneficiaries of international or equivalent national protection in Ukraine until 24 February 2022 Yes Stateless persons and nationals of third countries, legally residing in Ukraine before 24 February 2022 on the basis of a valid permanent resident permit and unable to return in safe and durable conditions to their country or region of origin Yes The Immigration Office website specifies that in order to determine if it is possible to return to the country or region of origin under safe and durable conditions, a brief interview will be carried out when the request for temporary protection is submitted.
-Other persons who are displaced for the same reasons and from the same country of region of origin (Article 7(1) of TPD), including • stateless persons and No nationals of third countries other than Ukraine, who are residing legally in Ukraine and who are unable to return in safe and durable conditions to their country or region of origin (Article 2(3) Council Decision).
-Any additional category of beneficials (i.e. persons who arrived from UA before 24 February 2022) No a) National competent authority(ies) providing assistance to the persons enjoying temporary (or adequate) protection coming from Ukraine.
+Third-country nationals and stateless persons beneficiaries of international or equivalent national protection in Ukraine until 24 February 2022 Yes Stateless persons and nationals of third countries, legally residing in Ukraine before 24 February 2022 on the basis of a valid permanent resident permit and unable to return in safe and durable conditions to their country or region of origin The Immigration Office website specifies that in order to determine if it is possible to return to the country or region of origin under safe and durable conditions, a brief interview will be carried out when the request for temporary protection is submitted and the concerned person must present all elements at their disposal to support their file.
+After the interview, the concerned person will be given a proof of registration.
+The Immigration Office will then examine the request and decide if the concerned person can or cannot be considered for receiving temporary protection.
+The person is notified of the decision, which may be subjected to a non-suspensive appeal to the Council for Alien Law Litigation.
+Other persons who are displaced for the same reasons and from the same country of region of origin (Article 7(1) of TPD), including No ► stateless persons and nationals of third countries other than Ukraine, who are residing legally in Ukraine and who are unable to return in safe and durable conditions to their country or region of origin (Article 2(3) Council Decision).
+Any additional category of beneficials (i.e. persons who arrived from Ukraine before 24 February 2022) No a) National competent authority(ies) providing assistance to the persons enjoying temporary (or adequate) protection coming from Ukraine.